Amaranthe

-Amaranthe is a Swedish metal band originally known as Avalanche.
+Amaranthe is a Swedish heavy metal band originally known as Avalanche.
 The band is notable for their blend of various metal genres and having three lead vocalists.

 History

+Formation, self-titled debut album and The Nexus (2008–2013)

 Formed by Olof Mörck (Dragonland, Nightrage) and Joacim "Jake E" Lundberg (Dreamland, Dream Evil) in 2008, the project began taking shape when singers Elize Ryd (toured with Kamelot) and Andreas Solveström (Cipher System, Within Y) signed on, as did drummer Morten Løwe Sørensen (The Cleansing, Koldborn, Mercenary).
 Bassist Johan Andreassen (Engel) joined after the photoshoot for the Leave Everything Behind demo but before the recording of the first album Amaranthe.
 The band was originally called Avalanche until May 2009, when they were forced to change their name due to legal issues.
 The members chose to rename the band Amaranthe.
 They later released their first demo, Leave Everything Behind.

 The band's debut album, Amaranthe, was released in April 2011 and reached a peak position of 35th on Swedish charts and 16th on Finnish Charts.
 Their second album, The Nexus, was released in March 2013.
 Guitarist Olof Mörck described the album as having greater contrasts, a more controversial mix of genres, and featuring more creative freedoms than Amaranthe.
 According to Olof, the band "took everything [up] to eleven" in the new album.
 The album reached 6th on Swedish charts, 4th on Finnish charts, and reached a peak of 12th on the US Heatseekers charts.

+Massive Addictive and Maximalism (2013–2017)

 In October 2013, harsh vocalist Solveström left the band and was replaced by Henrik Englund Wilhelmsson (Scarpoint).
 Their third album, Massive Addictive, was released on 21 October 2014.
 A special compilation Breaking Point - B-sides 2011-2015 was released on 30 October 2015.
 It consists of b-sides and bonus tracks from Amaranthe's career.
 Their fourth album, Maximalism, was released on 21 October 2016.

 In November 2016, male clean vocalist Jake E announced that he would take a break from the band.
 In February 2017, the band confirmed that he was permanently leaving.
-In March 2017, he joined CyHra.
+In March 2017, he joined Cyhra.
 In July 2017, Amaranthe stated on their Facebook page that Nils Molin of Dynazty would join the band as their permanent vocalist, after filling in for Jake E on tour dates.